 This includes plug-in sprays, room sprays, etc. Most of them are full of harsh chemicals and there are much better ways to make your home smell nice.
 If you can find a nice, natural version of the above, then great.
 You could also try making your own!

 Smoothies or Juices

 Most people have a blender, right?
 I always try to avoid buying smoothies and juices because, not only are they full of sugar, I can make my own in my Nutribullet.
 Why not pop to your local market and pick up some cheap fruits to turn into juice?
 (Also, freshly squeezed juice from oranges is THE BEST THING EVER).

 Hands up if, like me, you also own around ten thousand mugs?
 I am a complete sucker for a cute mug, but I usually end up buying them to photograph on Instagram then never actually use it for it’s intended purpose.
 From now on, I’m only going to buy news mugs if I really need them.

 I recently invested in a menstrual cup, and honestly, I have no idea why I didn’t do it sooner.
 They are better for the environment, better for your body, and not to mention better for your wallet in the long run.
 I went for the OrganiCup, but there are many other brands available.
 If you aren’t sure whether a menstrual cup is for you, you can always lessen your impact on the environment by switching to organic tampons and sanitary towels to start with.

 Oh god makeup wipes are just awful aren’t they?
 I see no positives with them, only that perhaps they are convenient when travelling.
 But that’s literally it.
 They are bad for the planet and bad for your skin.
 I now use the Body Shop’s Sumptuous Chamomile Butter and a flannel.
-Not only is my skin a lot happier, I don’t have to throw anything away.
+Not only is my skin a lot happier, but I also don’t have to throw anything away.